tylerjwoodfin/tools/finance_parser/README.md

-# Venmo Transaction Parser
+# Finance Transaction Parser

-A simple Python script to read a Venmo transaction CSV and parse it into categories.
+A simple Python script to read bank-specific transaction CSVs and parse them into categories.

 ## Dependencies
 - Python 3.6+